Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 6) Break 90

-Breaking 90 means you’ve played to around an 18 handicap which means decent golf!
+Breaking 90 means you've played to around an 18 handicap, which indicates decent golf!

 8) Make a birdie